SjoerdKoop/vicon_control/README.md

 For documentation on running single nodes from a terminal, please refer to [Executables](https://github.com/SjoerdKoop/vicon_control#executables).

-The Robot GUI, Vicon GUI and the vision controller can be run simultaneously by invoking *start*.
+The Robot GUI, Vicon GUI and vision controller can be run simultaneously by invoking *start*.
 This is the recommended method to use if all three nodes are required.

 ```
 vicon_control/start
 ```

-This script calls roslauch and includes the launch files from their corresponding packages.
+This script calls *roslauch* and includes the launch files from their corresponding packages.
 These launch files can also be run seperately, which is the recommended method when not all nodes are required:

 ```
 roslaunch robot_gui robot_gui.launch